The PROSPECT Reactor Antineutrino Experiment: Detector movement and shielding

 \subsection{Passive shielding}

-The passive shielding of the detector was designed based on background measurements and prototype operation in the Experiment Room~\cite{Ashenfelter:2015uxt}.
-Comparison of the prototype response to simulation showed that correlated ``IBD-like'' background was primarily due to high energy ($\sim$10~MeV to a few hundred MeV) cosmic neutrons with lesser contributions from interacting cosmic muons and accidental $\gamma$-ray coincidences.
-Hydrogenous material above the detector, followed by a 0.025~m lead layer and 5\,\%-BPE, were determined to provide the best suppression of the high energy neutrons given the safety and geometric constraints as shown in Fig.~\ref{fig-side}.
+The passive shielding of the detector was designed based on background measurements and prototype operation~\cite{Ashenfelter:2015uxt} in the Experiment Room discussed in Sec.~\ref{sec-shielddesign}.
+Comparison of the prototype response to simulation showed that correlated ``IBD-like'' backgrounds were events with multiple neutron interactions in the active detector which either produced an in-time $\gamma$-ray or had a neutron interaction that was mis-identified as a $\gamma$-ray in addition to a captured thermal neutron.
+These events were primarily produced by high energy ($\sim$10~MeV to a few hundred MeV) cosmic neutrons.
+Spallation neutrons from interacting cosmic muons also contribute to the background but at a nearly negligible rate.

+Hydrogenous material above the detector, followed by a 0.025~m lead layer and a 5\,\%-BPE layer, were determined to provide the best suppression of the high energy neutrons given the safety and geometric constraints as shown in Fig.~\ref{fig-side}.
 The aluminum containment vessel rests on 0.025~m thick lead bricks and the vessel supports walls of interlocking 0.025~m lead bricks.
 Approximately 0.127~m of BPE on top of the vessel support another 0.025~m thick layer of bricks.
 There are penetrations and openings in the BPE and lead on top to accommodate cables and services.
 Outside of the lead walls is a structure of 0.102~m $\times$ 0.102~m cross-section recycled high density polyethylene (HDPE) beams bolted together in a ``log cabin'' style.
 These walls support a roof of 0.064~m $\times$ 0.241~m cross-section HDPE beams.
 To limit sagging, the roof beams are joined by eight steel pipes transverse to the beams and bolted at each end.
 The outer HDPE surfaces are covered with 0.025~m BPE to limit the effect of 2.2~MeV $\gamma$-rays produced by thermal neutron captures in the HDPE.
 The BPE is covered with thin (0.6~mm) aluminum sheet for fire safety.
 The passive shielding is completed on top by interlocking polyethylene ``WaterBricks''\footnote{\sf https://www.waterbrick.org} (0.15\,m $\times$ 0.23\,m $\times$ 0.46\,m) filled with tap water arranged on top of the roof and covered with a fiberglass blanket.